 Locally sourced seafood, top quality meats, and fresh vegetables are combined in creative and delicious dishes.
 Salad and Beet Tower starters were a nice lead-in to the rich Seafood Risotto and a generous Chairman’s Reserve Ribeye.
 Katch Twenty-Two is a small, intimate dining room so be sure to reserve a table.

-Citrus County is located on the Florida Gulf Coast, about 80 miles north of Tampa and 95 miles northwest of Orlando.
+Citrus County is located on the Florida Gulf Coast, about 80 miles north of Tampa and about a two hour drive from Orlando.
 Tampa International Airport is the closest major airport but you could also drive from Orlando.
 Most of the area hotels and restaurants are along the Route 19 corridor.

 Whether your goal is to swim with manatees, or you prefer to explore from above the water, you will find unique and fun things to do in Crystal River FL.
 The Citrus County area is a lovely slice of Old Florida where you can slow down and get close to nature.